herculesinc/pg-io/README.md

   .then(() => connection.release('commit'));
 ```

 Do not commit or roll back transactions manually by executing `COMMIT` or `ROLLBACK` commands.
-This will confuse the conneciton object and bad things may happen.
+This will confuse the connection object and bad things may happen.

 #### Checking Connection State
 To check whether a connection is active, the following property can be used: